rjframe/upim/README.md

 [Name: Some Company]
 [Website: www.example.com]

-And there's plenty of room for whatever prose you wish to remember.
+And there's plenty of room for whatever prose you wish to record.
 ```

-Using notes for something like contacts provides more flexibility than vCard
+Using notes for something like contact management provides more flexibility than
-(add any arbitrary data you like), while being easily converted to and from
+vCard, while being easily converted to and from vCard via standard
-vCard via standard (user-configurable) attributes.
+(user-configurable) attributes.

 ### Applications